Click here for the home page

 St. Albert, High Priest of the Reformed Church of Climate Change, also known as the Goremons.

 1. The idea that global warming is inevitable.
 If this year is warmer than average, we are told it's because of global warming.
 If we get snow out of place and out of season (e.g., Orlando, Florida in October 2006), our climate must be messed up from global warming.
 2005 was a record year for hurricanes, and it's global warming's fault.
-On the other hand, 2006 and 2007 had almost no hurricanes at all, so global warming must be responsible for that, too!
-A few environmentalists even tried to blame the 2008 Illinois earthquake on global warming.
+On the other hand, after 2005 the North Atlantic went for twelve years without a major hurricane, so global warming must be responsible for that, too!
+A few environmentalists even tried to blame earthquakes on global warming.
 And then we are told we must act now to save the world, but even if we do, the glaciers will still melt and our beachfront property will end up underwater.
 Maybe fatalism is okay for other cultures (the Arabs sum it up with the word Inshallah--God willing), but it's not the way of Western civilization.
 If global warming has a solution, expect Yankee/European/Israeli/Aussie ingenuity to find it.

 2. After the downfall of communism in the Soviet Union and its satellites, many communists, like Mikhail Gorbachev, became environmentalists.
 In other words, yesterday's Reds may be found among today's Greens.
 No wonder their plans for saving the earth include dismantling capitalism.
 If I was a member of the John Birch Society, I'd call global warming a communist plot!

 Along that line, don't forget how well communism treated the environment, when the Reds ruled the Soviet Union and eastern Europe.
 Chernobyl.
+Nuclear tests that rendered large tracts of land radioactive, including a program that used nukes to drill for oil!
 The drying out of the Aral Sea, causing an entire ethnic group, the Karakalpaks, to suffer from toxic waste and the loss of their livelihood.
 Darvaza, a gas crater in Turkmenistan that was set on fire in 1971, and is still burning.
 Vast oil spills in Siberia.
 The blue Danube River turned black with untreated waste, where it went through Hungary.
 Outdated, dilapidated factories, smelters and mines, some of which emitted more air pollution than all of Canada.
 A fine track record, wouldn't you say?

 3. Man-made activity is probably responsible for only 5 percent of all carbon dioxide emissions.
 Volcanoes, rotting vegetation, animals, and even bubbles from the ocean give us the rest.
+The same goes for methane, another warming gas; termites alone produce more methane than we do.
 What are we supposed to do about all that?
 Put a filter on Mt.
 St. Helens, like the "scrubbers" used in the smokestacks of modern factories and power plants?

 4. The polar icecaps on Mars are melting, too.
 Dang those SUV-driving Martians!
 And in May of 2007 it was announced that even Neptune, our outermost planet, has been getting warmer since 1980.
 Finally, some scientists at the Danish National Space Center have suggested that global warming is caused not by man, but by cosmic rays from exploded stars (The Chilling Stars: A New Theory on Climate Change, by Nigel Calder and Henrik Svensmark, copyright 2007).